twilio/twilio-video-diagnostics-react-app/README.md

 	App deployed to: https://rtc-diagnostics-video-yiwwvd2q-6118-dev.twil.io

-To view the app URL at anmy time, you can run the following command:
+To view the app URL at any time, you can run the following command:

 	$ npm run serverless:list

 ## Local Development
 In order to develop this app on your local machine, you will first need to deploy all needed endpoints to Twilio Serverless.
-To do this, complete the steps in the "Deploy the App to Twilio" section above.
+To do this, complete the steps in the "Deploy the App" section above.

 Once the endpoints are deployed, add the app's URL to the `.env` file.
 Then you can start a local development server by running the following command: